i-ayushh18/aa-scraper/README.md

 # AA Flight Scraper - Contest Submission

 ## Overview
-Advanced American Airlines flight scraper with sophisticated bot evasion techniques, designed to extract LAX→JFK flight data with award points and cash pricing for the Flight Scraper Contest.
+Advanced American Airlines flight scraper with sophisticated bot evasion techniques, designed to extract LAX→JFK flight data with award points and cash pricing for the Flight Scraper Contest.(No Proxies,thats what making it unique from others.)

 ## Contest Results
 - **Route**: LAX → JFK